 During 2019/20 the Council implemented a new asset register.
 As part of the implementation, a full review of the existing asset information was undertaken and a small number of adjustments were identified where the opening balances required correction.
 None of these adjustments were material.
-The adjustments to opening balances are clearly identified in notes 12, 14 and 15.
+The adjustments in 2019/20 are clearly identified in notes 12, 14 and 15.